 this depends on you!
 Most lifters that I see training naturally think their more advanced than they really are.
 The reality of building muscular size and

 strength is not that complicated or glamorous!

 Natural bodybuilding is about ‘mental tenacity’!
 You can’t build large muscles by making excuses, complaining, focusing on what others are doing, or allow obstacles to get in the way of training progress.

 Failure is important and emanate in bodybuilding, the smart ones learn from this by changing and adapting their training and often go on to develop amazing natural physics - while others/most, don’t learn, become discouraged and give–up or quit.

-Natural bodybuilding has it's fair share of does and don'ts, it looks easy reading it on the screen here, doesn’t it?
-Just like 'Moses commandments' - reading and appling are 2 very different things.
+Natural bodybuilding has it's fair share of does and don'ts, it looks easy reading it here, doesn’t it?
+Just like 'Moses commandments' - reading and applying are 2 very different things.

 Or - if you prefer the cotton candy truth: